How to Ship Oversized & Heavy Haul Freight: Weigh Your Options

 Here are some other important facts you should know about permits before you book your heavy haul load:

-This will be directly influenced by the size of your load.
+This will be directly influenced by the size and weight of your load as well as the loading/unloading process.

 Do You Need an Escort?

-You can think of oversize loads as coming in three tiers depending on the extent of their escort needs.
+You can generally think of oversized loads in three tiers depending on the extent of their escort needs.

 Only permits required, no escort.
-All carriers with open-deck capacity should be willing to move these loads. - Tier 2
+All carriers with open deck capacity should be willing to move these loads.

 As your load moves up through these tiers, its cost will increase based on the scarcity of equipment that can handle it, the expense of the permits required, the cost of hiring escorts and additional expenses such as route surveys that may be necessary.

-Your carrier market will also likely shrink as you move from Tier 1 to Tier 3, as not all carriers are willing to put up with the hassle involved.
-If your load is one of the more complex ones, be sure to start looking for quotes with plenty of lead time to give yourself the best chance of finding a carrier.
+Your carrier market will also likely shrink as you move from Tier 1 to Tier 3, as not all carriers have the necessary experience or the resources to coordinate all the moving pieces.
+If your load is one of the more complex ones, be sure to start looking for quotes with plenty of lead time to give yourself the best chance of locking down the right carrier for the job.

 What Are the Requirements for Pick-Up and Delivery?